ds-modules/curriculum-guide/workflow/use-realtimecollaboration.md

 Open your python (ipynb) files in Jupyter Lab or Retro Lab interface.
 If you are unsure how to generate a nbgitpuller link to access your notebook in Jupyter Lab or Retro Lab interfaces, please install (this plugin)[https://addons.mozilla.org/en-US/firefox/addon/nbgitpuller-link-generator/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search] in the Mozilla Firefox browser, which will walk you through the steps required to enable it easily.

 #Step 2
-As a first step, Generate the link that gets shared with your collaborators.
+As a next step, Generate the link that gets shared with your collaborators.
 Collaborators can use the link to access your notebooks in real time.

 ```{figure} ../images/RTC_demo.gif
 :width: 500px